Cop Killer (song)

 "Cop Killer" is a song by American heavy metal band Body Count.
 Released on the group's 1992 self-titled debut album.
 The song's lyrics about "cop killing" were criticized by President of the United States George H. W. Bush and Vice President Dan Quayle.
-Ice-T has called "Cop Killer" a "protest record".
+Body Count's lead singer Ice-T has called "Cop Killer" a "protest record".
 He eventually recalled the album and rereleased it without the song.

 Background

-Ice-T, who wrote the song's lyrics, referred to "Cop Killer" as a "protest record", stating that the song is "[sung] in the first person as a character who is fed up with police brutality".
+Ice-T, who wrote the song's lyrics, referred to "Cop Killer" as a "protest record", stating that the song is sung "in the first person as a character who is fed up with police brutality".
 He has credited the Talking Heads song "Psycho Killer" as an inspiration for the song.
 "Cop Killer" was written in 1990 and had been performed live several times, including at the 1991 Lollapalooza tour, before it was recorded in a studio.

 The recorded version mentions Los Angeles police chief Daryl Gates and Rodney King, a black motorist whose beating by Los Angeles Police Department officers had been caught on videotape.
 Shortly after the release of the Body Count album, a jury acquitted the officers and riots erupted in South Central Los Angeles.
 Soon after the riots, the Dallas Police Association and the Combined Law Enforcement Association of Texas launched a campaign to force Warner Bros.
 Records to withdraw the album.